 Mjuk is Swedish for soft and this cake is definitely soft, comforting, old fashioned but not anachronistic, and interesting enough that you could serve it for dessert at a get-together.

 The crunchy caramel topping is what makes this cake exceptionally special, but you could omit that part altogether, and you would have a simple, elegant vanilla cake that you could dress up with raspberries and some whipped coconut cream.

 It's a breeze to make, and keeps really well in the tin for about 3-4 days (although I doubt it will last that long!).

 - 8" Tart Tin, lined

-- 2 Vegan eggs made with Orgran Egg Replacer (2 tbsp egg replacer, whisked with 4 tbsp water)
+- 2 Vegan eggs made with Orgran Egg Replacer (2 tablespoon egg replacer, whisked with 4 tablespoon water)